AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences

 AMCAS: The American Medical College Application Service

 The American Medical College Application Service (AMCAS) is the AAMC’s centralized medical school application processing service.
-It’s the primary application method for first year entering classes for the vast majority of US medical schools.
+It’s the primary application method for entering first-year classes at the vast majority of US medical schools.
 It doesn’t matter how many different schools you intend to apply to; you only need to submit one set of application materials to AMCAS.

 Although you submit your medical school application to AMCAS, the service has no say in admission decisions—those are made solely by the individual medical schools.
 AMCAS simply collects, verifies, and delivers your application materials and MCAT score to the schools you apply to.